amitchawla1610/amitchawla1610/README.md

-###
-EDUCATION

-Data Science Bootcamp, Jovian                                                                                          Mar 2022 - Ongoing
-Courses: Python Programming, Statistics, Data Analysis & Visualization, Machine Learning, SQL & Analytics
-Highlights: 500+ hours of coursework, 10 coding assignments, 3 projects (Web scraping, EDA, ML)

-Jaypee Institute of Information Technology, Noida, India                                                                2007-2011
-B.Tech, Biotechnology (CGPA: 8.2/10)
-Courses: Statistics & Probability, Operations Research, Bioinformatics, Programming with C
-Highlights: Top 5 in the class

-WORK EXPERIENCE
+### WORK EXPERIENCE

-Senior Systems Engineer  - Infosys Ltd.                                                                                       (Jun 2011 - Nov 2015)
+Senior Systems Engineer  - Infosys Ltd.(Jun 2011 - Nov 2015)
-Management Information System (MIS) Application Development Used Java and PrimeFaces to develop user modules, functional utilities for a web application.
+- Management Information System (MIS) Application Development
+  - Used Java and PrimeFaces to develop user modules, functional utilities for a web application.
-Developed an enterprise application to extract and transform data from excel reports.
+  - Developed an enterprise application to extract and transform data from excel reports.
-Developed initially as a Proof of Concept(POC), the solution is now being used by several Indian banks.
+  - Developed initially as a Proof of Concept(POC), the solution is now being used by several Indian banks.
-Data warehousing solution for Standard Bank
+- Data warehousing solution for Standard Bank
-Worked on ETL (Extract, Transform, Load) stages of financial data using IBM DataStage Implemented business logic using Transform, Lookup, Funnel etc. stages for generating insights.
+  - Worked on ETL (Extract, Transform, Load) stages of financial data using IBM DataStage
+  - Implemented business logic using Transform, Lookup, Funnel etc. stages for generating insights.
-The solution helped the bank in flagging risk indicators like credit default, dormant accounts etc.
+  - The solution helped the bank in flagging risk indicators like credit default, dormant accounts etc.

 PROJECTS (View all)